m1073496/static-comp/README.md

 ## Overview

 This is a Turing School of Software and Design - Module 2 solo project.
-The goal of this project was to recreate a static comp laid out in the project spec by implementing CSS Grid, making the app responsive, and clearing the default broswer styling.
-Some creative license was permitted for this project.
+The goal of this project was to get a feel for CSS Grid, make the app responsive to different screen sizes, and to implement a reset CSS stylesheet to prevent styling inconsistences between varying browsers.

 ## Learning Goals

 * Learn and implement CSS Grid
 * Learn and implement responsive design techniques
-* Learn and implement reset file to reset browser default styling
+* Learn and implement a reset file to clear browser default styling

 ## Technologies